Skip to main content

 4. Utilize Enterprise Resource Planning (ERP) applications.

-• Capacity Resource Planning (CRP)
+• Utilize Capacity Resource Planning (CRP)

 5. Utilize offenders in administrative and support positions.